esmarlint/CorePagination/README.md

 ### Using `SimplePaginateAsync`

-`SimplePaginateAsync` provides a basic pagination mechanism without the total count of items or pages.
+`SimplePaginateAsync` provides a basic pagination mechanism without the total count of items or pages, typically offering faster performance than PaginateAsync by eliminating the need for total count calculations.

 #### Example with `SimplePaginateAsync`